 Once butter has melted, add a 16 ounce bag of marshmallows, and cook on medium low, stirring frequently until melted.

-Once melted, remove pan from heat.
+When the marshmallows have fully melted, remove the pan from the heat.
 Add the candied fruit, nuts and raisins.
 Stir well to fully combine.
-Mixture WILL be thick.
+This mixture WILL be thick.
+Just keep on stirring…

 Now add the graham cracker crumbs, and stir well.
 Now it will be REALLY thick.
 Mix until totally combined!

-I garnish each loaf with cherry halves like this… Use a sharp knife to cut the fruitcake into thin slices.
+Garnish each loaf with cherry halves like this, shown in the photo below.
+To serve, use a sharp knife to cut the fruitcake into thin slices.
 Yum!
-It is soooooo good!
-Store fruitcake in plastic wrap, in refrigerator.
+It is so good!
+Store Mom’s refrigerator fruitcake wrapped tightly in plastic wrap, in the refrigerator.